CastilloAnthony/Extreme_Reactor_Interface/README.md

 For first time users, you will have to wait a couple of minutes while cryptography parameters are generated.

 ### Todo
-- Help button next to the close button
+- Scrolling features / Scroll bar
-    - Should bring up a new window with a title bar, a close button, and text that varies depending on the page the interface is on.
+    - Specifically for Rod Stats, Automations, Client Management, and potentially the help window
 - Turbine information pages
     - Turbine automations
-- Scrolling features / Scroll bar
+- Histograms Page
-    - Specifically for Rod Stats, Automations, and Client Management
+    - Switchable histograms